 In this study, we focused on West Africa, aiming at exploring the extent of transboundary movement of PPRV in the region using phylogenetic analysis.
 PPRV sequences were obtained from fifty-fivesamples collected during this study, with a total of twenty-one new partial PPRV sequences identified in a region still poorly sampled.
 Most sequences were obtained from samples collected from goats, possibly because goats are usually more affected by PPR than sheep (7).
 All sequences obtained belonged to PPRV lineage II.
 Based on the limited number of samples available, it is hard to assess whether the Asiatic lineage IV, currently spreading into West Africa (9), was present in the countries sampled in 2013 and 2014.
 Further sampling, notably at the borders between Burkina Faso, Mali, Nigeria, Niger and Benin would be necessary to follow closely the progression of the lineage.
 In the same way, sampling size is too limited to evaluate if the lineage I, not reported since 2001 in Niger (9), was circulating in the regions sampled.
 Another potential bias is that sampling based on disease report may miss strains circulating silently without provoking any clear symptoms in the animals.
 Still, our results suggest that lineage II was the most dominant genetic lineage in the region at the time of sampling, as it has been observed before (1).
 The current distribution of PPRV genetic lineages in the region may be very different, notably because of the risk of rapid spread of the lineage IV in West Africa (9).

 Phylogenetic analyses based on sequence data from this lineage can be used to study transboundary PPRV dynamics in the West African region, characterized by complex transboundary movements of animals through transhumance and trade.
 Indeed, our results showed that we could identify different genetic clusters within lineage II containing samples from more than one West African country, although good statistical support was obtained for only two of them.
 Some of these clusters consisted of samples from countries sharing borders (for example cluster 5 with samples from Ghana, Burkina Faso, Benin and Nigeria; Figure 2).
 In other cases, clusters grouped samples from very distant countries.
-This is the case for clusters 1a and b, which suggest virus circulation between Burkina Faso and Liberia (~1,500 km), and between Burkina Faso and Central African Republic (>3,000 km).
+This is the case for cluster 1a, which suggest virus circulation between Burkina Faso and Liberia (~1,500 km).
 Livestock trade between West African countries is extensive, with movement generally going from producers in the Sahel region toward southern West African countries (14).
 Our results corroborate previous studies highlighting the risk of intraregional trade for disease emergence (22).

 Risk mapping analyses based on national and regional animal trade and mobility data are important in the development and implementation of efficient surveillance strategy at national borders and at PPRV transmission hotspots.
 Our study shows that simple phylogenetic analyses based on readily available data can provide further information on PPRV transboundary dynamics and, therefore, could contribute to improve control strategies.
 On-going and future projects dedicated to PPRV should include extensive genetic characterization and phylogenetic analyses of circulating PPRV strains in their effort to support the campaign for global eradication of the disease.